Mr-Kumar-Abhishek/Mr-Kumar-Abhishek.github.io/_posts/2025-02-05-quantum-attacks-on-ecdsa-Implementing-Shor-s-algorithm-using-qiskit.md

 usemathjax: true
 ---

-# Quantum Attacks on ECDSA: Implementing Shor's Algorithm using Qiskit

 ## Abstract

 The advent of quantum computing poses significant threats to classical cryptographic protocols, notably those relying on the hardness of factoring and discrete logarithms.
 This article explores the implementation of Shor's algorithm using Qiskit to attack the Elliptic Curve Digital Signature Algorithm (ECDSA).
 I discuss the theoretical underpinnings of quantum attacks on elliptic curve cryptography, detail the practical considerations of simulating quantum circuits for this purpose, and present experimental results highlighting the feasibility and limitations of current quantum algorithms in compromising ECDSA.